quantbhlin/blog/_posts/2015-05-04-Lazy_Python.markdown

 author:     "Binghuan Lin"
 header-img: "img/post-bg-02.jpg"
 ---
-First, this post is not aim to achieve the best algorithm, in terms of complexity, for the examples provided below.
+<u>First, this post is not aim to achieve the best algorithm, in terms of complexity, for the examples provided below.</u>

 It might happen in a technical interview, you were asked to write a python program for .. in one line?

 This is about how to create anonymous functions in Python.
-To do that, you can use *lambda function*.
+To do that, you can use `lambda` function.

-Here are two simple examples of how to use lambda and recursion to achieve that.
+Here are two simple examples of how to use `lambda` and recursion to achieve that.

 ## Example 1: Fibonacci Sequence